granstubbe/granstubbe.github.io/_posts/2017-05-08-apartment-prices.md

 ---
 layout: post
 title: "Apartment prices in Sweden"
-description: "Heatmaps of the apartment prices of the 10 biggest cities in Sweden from 2016"
+description: "Heatmaps of the apartment prices in the 10 biggest cities in Sweden from 2016"
 ---

-Heatmaps of the apartment prices of the 10 biggest cities in Sweden from 2016.
+Heatmaps of the apartment prices in the 10 biggest cities in Sweden from 2016.

 **Click on the images for full size!**

 ### Stockholm